kajamiko/cookbook/README.md

 # Yummy!
 Your online cookbook

-Yummy! is an web application,
+Yummy! is an web application, allowing users to add
-One or two paragraphs providing an overview of your project.

 Essentially, this part is your sales pitch.